Northern Stage’s Tiny Necessary Theater: Vermont to produce nation’s first indoor Equity theater

 “I’m in the office now,” Dunne said.
 “Just to know that we’re opening the doors to human beings is such an exciting feeling.
 We have a company meeting at 11 on Zoom, but we are talking about the work we are doing as opposed to the work we’re not doing.
 It feels so good.”

 “It’s Fine, I’m Fine” is a one-woman show written and performed by Everett, who wrote the play as part of her Dartmouth Experiential Term (E-Term) at Northern Stage.
 The play follows Everett as she comes to grips with a new normal after four career-ending concussions as a varsity soccer player at Dartmouth.
 Funny, heartbreaking and human, “It’s Fine, I’m Fine” advocates for compassion in the face of all of our invisible struggles.”
-Northern Stage's production will run live on stage at the Barrette Center for the Arts Oct.
+If Northern Stage gets the go-ahead from AEA, the play will run live on stage at the Barrette Center for the Arts Oct.
 7-25.

 This play will be the part of Northern Stage’s Tiny Necessary Theater season this fall, three theater pieces offering hope and inspiration towards a better tomorrow.
 All are planned definitely for streaming, however they will be performed live if that becomes possible.

 Greg Keller’s “Dutch Masters,” streaming Oct.
 8-21, follows two young men — one Black, one white — and examines race, class and responsibility in a world wracked with divisions.
 “It’s Fine, I’m Fine” streams Oct.
-22-Nov.
-29, and “The Naked Librarian” and “On the Harmful Effects of Tobacco,” two one-person shows by Marisa Smith and Anton Chekhov, will stream Nov.
-5-29.
+22-TBA, and “The Naked Librarian” and “On the Harmful Effects of Tobacco,” two one-person shows by Marisa Smith and Anton Chekhov, will stream Nov.
+5-TBA.
 In addition, “It’s a Wonderful Life” will be presented as a radio show for the holidays.

 Rehearsals began Tuesday for the streaming version of “Dutch Masters.”
 The actors came from New York and are rehearsing online before being filmed in-person.